 From 1989 to 1995, he ran Reuters editorial operations in Taiwan, China and the Greater China region in a series of posts.
 He then transferred to New York to serve in turn as Financial Editor, Managing Editor for the Americas and Executive Vice President and Editor of the Americas.

 Schlesinger served for several years as a member of the International Media Council and the China Agenda Council of the World Economic Forum.

-He is a director of the Index on Censorship (founded as the Writers and Scholars Educational Trust) and is on the boards of the Committee to Protect Journalists and the Global Editors Network.
+He is a director of the Index on Censorship (founded as the Writers and Scholars Educational Trust) and was previously on the boards of the Committee to Protect Journalists and the Global Editors Network.
 He was the first Honorary President of the International Network of Street Papers between 2009 and 2014.
 Schlesinger served on the Steering Committees for Oxford University’s Reuters Institute for the Study of Journalism and for Tsinghua University’s School of Journalism and Communications, as well as on the Advisory Board of the International News Safety Institute.

 He has served as a Director of the Thomson Reuters Foundation and Chairman of the Dannenberg Oberlin-in-London Program.